How do we use visitors’ personal information?

 We securely store visitors’ data in our internal databases and on the Dropbox cloud service.

-We will keep visitors’ Personal Information for the entire period of the project and for the additional period required by law for controls on Horizon 2020 projects.
+We will keep visitors’ Personal Information for the entire period of the project and for 5 additional years as required by law for controls on Horizon 2020 projects.
+Data will therefore be available to the relevant European Commission Agency, the Executive Agency for Small and Medium-sized Enterprises (EASME).
 Once this period has expired, we will delete visitors’ data from the databases.

 Do not track